Austin Tice: Abduction

-Tice was working as a freelance journalist for McClatchy, The Washington Post, CBS and other media when he was abducted from Darayya, Syria.
+While working as a freelance journalist for McClatchy, The Washington Post, CBS and other media outlets, Tice was abducted in Darayya, Syria.
 There was no immediate contact from Tice or his captors, but in September 2012 a 47-second video of Tice blindfolded and bound was released.

+No group or government ever claimed responsibility for his disappearance.

+Imprisonment

-In October 2012, a US spokesperson said it was believed, based on the limited information it had, that Tice was in the custody of the Syrian government.
-No government or group in Syria has said it is holding Tice.
+In October 2012, the U.S. government believed, based on the limited information it had, that Tice was in the custody of the Assad regime.

-In February 2015, Reporters Without Borders (RSF) launched its pro bono #freeaustintice campaign.
-Since September 2012, RSF has been assisting and advising his family.
-His parents asked RSF to help them raise awareness about their son's situation.
-RSF partnered with the global advertising agency J. Walter Thompson to prepare a public awareness campaign in order to do everything possible to bring Tice safely home.
-The campaign has since garnered over 17,000 signatories and a widespread blindfold pledge on social media.

-In April 2018, the FBI increased their reward for information regarding Tice's whereabouts to $1 million and two US officials said Tice is believed to have survived captivity.
+In April 2018, the FBI increased their reward for information regarding Tice's whereabouts to $1 million.

-In August 2018, a US State Department official said the US government still believes Tice is being held by the Syrian government or its allies.
-Concerning an August meeting between US and Syrian security officials in Damascus, two senior US intelligence sources told Reuters the "ongoing dialogue" with the Syrian government included the fate of Tice.
+Two US officials said Tice was believed to still be alive, and the State Department said in August 2018 that the US government still believed Tice was being held by the Syrian government or its allies.
+The U.S. government maintained "ongoing dialogue" with the Syrian government regarding Tice.

 In November 2018, Reuters reported that Robert C. O'Brien, the US Special Presidential Envoy for Hostage Affairs, had called on Russia to "exert whatever influence they have in Syria" to secure Tice's release.
 The Syrian government said that it was unaware of Tice's whereabouts.

 In December 2018, Tice's parents announced during a press conference that they had received new information that indicated their son was still alive without elaborating further.
 Speaking to reporters from Beirut, Tice's parents said they believed that the best chance of Tice's release would come from direct talks between the US and Syrian governments.

+In summer 2020, Kash Patel, then White House counterterrorism adviser, travelled secretly to Damascus with Roger Carstens, US hostage negotiator, in an attempt to win the release of Tice.

 After Tice's disappearance was mentioned by WHCA president Steven Portnoy at the 2022 White House Correspondents Dinner, President Joe Biden invited Tice's parents to the White House for a meeting.
-Following the 45 minute meeting, his parents said they are hopeful for his return.
+Following the 45 minute meeting, his parents said they were hopeful for his return.
 As part of a statement issued to mark the tenth anniversary of Tice's captivity, Biden noted that the US government knew "with certainty" that the journalist was being held by the Syrian government.